 Not uncommon for devices connecting to above routers via 5 GHz WiFi to display the following error:

 Connected, no internet.

-Connection to the router is still fine but trying to open a webpage resulting the following error:
+Connection to the router is fine/excellent but trying to open a webpage resulting the following error:

 Address Not Found